YamamotoDesu/Walkthrough-Screens-Swift/README.md

         return contentViewController(at: index)
     }

-    func pageViewController(_ pageViewController: UIPageViewController, viewControllerAfter viewController: UIViewController) -> UIViewController? {
+    //  swipe left the image will bring you the next screen func pageViewController(_ pageViewController: UIPageViewController, viewControllerAfter viewController: UIViewController) -> UIViewController? {
         var index = (viewController as!
 WalkthroughContentViewController).index